-It is to be highlighted that the infringement procedure is still pending and ultimately the Court of Justice of the EU (CJEU) is competent to establish whether or not Hungary infringed EU law.
+It is to be highlighted that the infringement procedure is still pending and ultimately the Court of Justice of the European Union is competent to establish whether or not Hungary has infringed EU law.
+The Advocate General's opinion will be presented on 19 November 2019, the judgment is expected to be delivered in the first half of 2020.